SEN1221TUD/Q2_2023/readme.md

 To get started, make sure you have a Python 3.10 or a newer version installed.
 Additionally, ensure you have set up an IPython environment on your computer (Jupyter, VSCode, or any alternatives).

-Please follow the steps below to set up the workspace.
+Please follow the steps below to set up your environment.

 * Step 1: Clone or download this repo to your computer (see Step 1 in the Colab section).
-* Step 2: Two options: (a) Install dependencies separate from your current Python version; (b) Install dependencies for this notebook in your Python version (easy way):
+* Step 2: Now you have two options: (a) Install dependencies separate from your current Python version; (b) Install dependencies for this notebook in your Python version (easy way):
-    * Step 2. a (For those familiar with environments):
+    * Option a: (for those familiar with Python environments):
-        * Create a new "virtual environment" (a separate workspace for your project).
+        * Create a new "virtual environment" (a separate workspace for this course).
         * Install the required packages listed in the requirements_local.txt file within this environment.
         * Open the notebook you want to work on (Step 1) and make sure it's running in the newly created environment.

-    * Step 2. b (easy way):
+    * Option b: (easiest way; for people unfamiliar with Python environments):
         * Open the Python notebook you want to work on (Step 1)
         * Uncomment the line related to using a local set-up and run it (see the figure below).
         * Re-comment the lines to avoid re-installing the dependencies every time you run the notebook.
           ![image](https://github.com/SEN1221TUD/2023_internal/assets/130387534/f99e2410-912e-45c8-819e-69200630f853)

     * Instructions for creating a new virtual environment (if choose option a):

       Create a virtual environment: